 - Generators: Produce the electricity and/or natural gas.
 Tasmania’s main electricity generator is Hydro Tasmania.
 Natural gas in Tasmania is imported from a variety of generators on the mainland.

-Can I choose my electricity retailer?
+Can I choose my own electricity provider in Tasmania?

 Tasmania Electricity Prices

-Aurora Electricity Rates
+Tasmania Electricity Rates

 |Tariff||Type||Supply Charge||Usage Charge|

 |Tariff 41||Heating and hot water||21.23¢/day||19.36¢/kWh|

 Prices as of July 2023.
 Visit 1st Energy for more details.

 Challenger brand Energy Locals appears to have lower rates than the other providers available in the state, however in order to do so, customers will need to pay a monthly membership fee to unlock cheaper wholesale prices.
 Here’s what’s on offer from this retailer: